 DESCRIBE THE ARCHITECTURE COURSE (B.ARCH) IN INDIA?

-In India, Architecture is taught through diploma or degree courses in the different colleges/schools of Architecture throughout the country.
+In India, Architecture is taught through diploma or degree courses in the different colleges/schools of Architecture throughout the country as prescribed by the Council of Architecture.
 The Architecture degree course (B.Arch.) is of a minimum period of 5 academic years or 10 semesters and includes 6 months or 1 semester of practical training in a Professional Architect’s office.

 DESCRIBE THE ARCHITECTURE SPECIALIZATION COURSE (M.ARCH) IN INDIA?

-On completion of the graduate course, if interested, one can study Architecture at the post graduate level (M.Arch) which will be for a minimum period of 2 academic years or 4 semesters.
+On completion of the graduate course, if interested, one can study Architecture at the post graduate level (M.Arch) as prescribed by the Council of Architecture.
+This will be for a minimum period of 2 academic years or 4 semesters.
 Further specialization in this field can be in Industrial Design, Urban Design, Landscape Architecture, Town Planning/ Urban Planning, Environmental Planning, Building Engineering and Management, Transport Planning, etc. These courses are open to B.Arch. degree/diploma holders.

 The candidate with a good academic background in physics and mathematics is better suited for the study of Architecture, as the work involves complex designing problems, building economies and cost estimations.